bobwirka/PythonClientServer/README.md

 Yes, it's then a Web App...

-You can start Chrome or chromium or Chrome from the command line to do this:
+You can start Chrome or chromium from the command line to do this:
 ```sh
 google-chrome-stable --new-window --app=http://localhost:8080/index.html
     --OR--